 - A supporting signature from the GPPES Faculty Steering Committee member from the student’s participating school or college or, in the case of a student from a school or college not represented on the Faculty Steering Committee, from the GPPES Graduate Advisor (a list of current members of the Faculty Steering Committee can be found here); and

 - A statement by the student that the student’s home department is aware that he/she intends to register for the portfolio program.

 Admission to the GPPES will be selective, based on the applicant’s GPA and the items mentioned above.
 The Faculty Steering Committee reserves the right to admit or reject applicants.

 Candidates who have completed all requirements for the GPPES must complete and file an Application for Portfolio Certification with the GPPES Coordinator, providing details of how the coursework, research and presentation requirements of the portfolio program have been met.
 This application will be reviewed by a Certification Subcommittee of the Faculty Steering Committee.
 The Certification Subcommittee will notify the Graduate School when a student has completed all portfolio requirements by submitting a Graduate School Portfolio Completion Reporting Form.
 When the student’s graduate degree is certified, the Graduate School will forward the portfolio information to the Office of the Registrar, requesting a transcript notation.
 This notation will indicate that the student’s degree was awarded “with certification in the Graduate Portfolio Program in Energy Studies.”

-Students interested in the portfolio program should contact Dr. Dave Tuttle, who serves as the Portfolio Coordinator and provides students with a single point of contact to deal with all GPPES-related issues.
-Dr. Thomas Edgar, Director of the Energy Institute and professor in the Cockrell School of Engineering, serves as GPPES Graduate Advisor.
+Students interested in the portfolio program should contact Dr. Dave Tuttle, who serves as the Portfolio Coordinator and GPPES Graduate Advisor, providing students with a single point of contact to deal with all GPPES-related issues.